Ceramic kitchen knives are popular for a variety of reasons. They are affordable, lightweight, tough, and, above all, extremely sharp kitchen knives.

 This method comes off second best when compared to an electric knife sharpener.
 However, they are also more affordable and can also do a good job of sharpening your ceramic kitchen knives.

-When purchasing a sharpening rod, you should look for a diamond steel one, such as the Legend Classic Stainless Steel Sharpening Rod, the DMT Diafold Diamond Sharpener, or the Multisharp Diamond Tool Sharpener.
+When purchasing a sharpening rod, you should look for a diamond steel one, such as the Professional Carbon Steel Black Knife Sharpening Steel Rod, the DMT Diafold Diamond Sharpener, or the Multisharp Diamond Tool Sharpener.

 These tools are pretty easy and straightforward to use.
 Hold the sharpening rod horizontally or vertically and grind the blade of your knife against the rod.
 You will need to do this three or four times each side, depending on how dull your ceramic knife is.